 - National Science Foundation (NSF) Data Management Plan Requirements: As an extension of the NSF Data Sharing Policy, grant proposals must include a data management plan of no more than 2 pages describing how all data resulting from the research will be managed and deposited in a repository.
 Data underling research papers must also comply with publisher data sharing policies.
 Note: requirements may evolve in line with the NSF Public Access Plan.

 - National Institutes of Health: Data Sharing Policy: Supports the sharing of research data and expects researchers funded at $500,000 or more to include a data sharing plan in their grant proposals.
+For research in genomics, see the NIH Genomics Data Sharing Policy.

 - The National Endowment for the Humanities (NEH) Office of Digital Humanities requires data management plans as a part of grant applications for proposals and awards.